facebook-pixel

 Time: 9:00am-10:20am

 This class uses easy-to-follow dance steps and rhythmic movements that are choreographed to upbeat music.
-It’s a fun way to get moving while improving your cardiovascular system, muscle strength, flexibility, balance, and boost your overall fitness level.
+It’s a fun way to get moving while improving your cardiovascular system, muscle strength, flexibility, balance, and boosting your overall fitness level.
 This is a great class for active seniors no matter your level of fitness.
-Mats are not supplied and are needed for floor exercises.

 Instructor: Mary Whitaker